JaredAung/Board2Board/README.md

 ## Approach

-**Technology Stack:** OpenCV, Keras, Python, Scikit-Learn, ResNet50
+**Technology Stack:** OpenCV, Keras, Python, Scikit-Learn, ResNet50, Python-Chess, Scikit-Image, Tensorflow, SciPy, Joblib, Jupyer Notebook

 The computer vision pipeline is a **reimagined and extended version** of an approach outlined in a [Medium article by <Author’s Name>].
 Additional features were added for greater robustness and adaptability across varying lighting conditions and image qualities.